Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

     $ reboot
     init: fatal: unable to create /etc/runit/stopit: access denied

+And on the oldest and best, Slackware:

+    $ reboot
+    reboot: must be superuser.

 systemd is driving "just google the problem" attitude, because how the hell are you expected to troubleshoot this kind of error otherwise?